Chad Lupinacci

-Chad A. Lupinacci is an American politician who served as the town supervisor of Huntington, New York and as a former member for the 10th District of the New York Assembly.
+Chad A. Lupinacci is an American politician who served as the town supervisor of Huntington, New York and as a former member of the 10th District of the New York Assembly.
 He is a Republican.

 Life and career

 Lupinacci was born and raised in Huntington Station to a first-generation Italian family.
 He attended South Huntington Public Schools.
 Lupinacci was raised and remains Catholic.
 He is a parishioner of Saint Hugh of Lincoln Roman Catholic Church in Huntington Station.

 After graduating from Walt Whitman High School in 1997, Lupinacci attended Hofstra University, where he graduated summa cum laude with a bachelor's degree in Political Science and Government.
 While in undergraduate study, Lupinacci was honored in Phi Beta Kappa and awarded Hofstra's "Outstanding Senior Scholar Award."

 After earning his bachelor's degree, Lupinacci returned to Hofstra University to attend the Maurice A. Deane School of Law.
 In 2004, he received his Juris Doctor, with a concentration in real estate.
 In 2005, Lupinacci was admitted to the New York State Bar.

 From 2000 to 2001, Lupinacci was awarded an internship in the White House, to work beneath First Lady Hillary Clinton.
 He then served as the community liaison for the office of Assemblyman James Conte.
 From 2009 to 2011, Lupinacci served as an adjunct professor of Legal Studies, where he taught courses in Administrative Law, Business Organizations and Real Estate Law.
+He is currently a full-time instructor in Business Law at Farmingdale State College.
 Lupinacci also has his own legal practice that specializes in the areas of wills, trusts and real estate transactions.

 Prior to serving in the Assembly, Lupinacci served as a nine-year South Huntington School Board Trustee.